 Build Variation Example 2

 Second, another common scenario to deal with reactivity occurs in the mid lane.
 Similar to Kha'Zix a lot of champions would rather have some items before other defensive side choices in order to function in lane.
 An example of this is Lux or Karthus who like to have mana items instead of the Seeker's Armguard which is the bane of AD assassin mid lanes because of the hyper efficiency of the item as well as its very powerful and accessible build path.
 By going for an early Chalice of Harmony or catalyst the protector they leave themselves very vulnerable to smart aggression in item choice.
 In this situation both mid laners start all consumables, the enemy starts with Crystalline Flask and you start with an Elixir of Fortitude.
 After laning and expending all resources both laners come out even and go back to shop with 1400 gold.
 The enemy opts to come back with a Chalice of Harmony with the idea of being able to spam out spells, push the lane, and harass.
-In addition to the chalice they decide that Boots of Speed and a few consumables will round out their purchase (880 Chalice of Harmony + 325 Boots of Speed + 75 sight ward + 105 Health PotionX3 = 1385 gold total).
+In addition to the chalice they decide that Boots and a few consumables will round out their purchase (880 Chalice of Harmony + 325 Boots + 75 sight ward + 105 Health PotionX3 = 1385 gold total).
 Instead of coming back with a tear and a longsword, The Brutalizer can take serious advantage of a their no armor purchase, for effectively the same amount of gold.
 However when making the purchases the time factor has to be assess if you can secure a kill or not.
 Often times the other build with Tear of the Goddess + Long Sword is much better because the enemy is not killable or the jungler has been camping.

 - This situation is much more grey than the last one.
 There isn't a clear winner if the enemy plays passive and allows no opportunity for you to delete them.
 Also the time you spend not stacking up your Tear of the Goddess will much delay the power spike you get from evolving your Muramana.
 You will need to take an advantage of this item mismatch quickly.